kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 ### Kakarot is an implementation of the EVM in Cairo

-Under the hood, Kakarot ZK-EVM is a Cairo program that implement the EVM instruction set.
-The EVM is the blueprint, Kakarot implements it in Cairo.
+Under the hood, Kakarot ZK-EVM is an implementation of the EVM instruction set in Cairo.

 > Cairo is the first Turing-complete language for creating provable programs for
 > general computation.